Contributors

 John Hanrahan

-John Hanrahan is on special assignment for Nieman Watchdog as the lead writer in the "Reporting the Collapse" series.
-He is a former executive director of The Fund for Investigative Journalism and reporter for The Washington Post, The Washington Star, UPI and other news organizations.
+John Hanrahan is a former executive director of The Fund for Investigative Journalism and reporter for The Washington Post, The Washington Star, UPI, and other news organizations.
+He is now on special assignment for Nieman Watchdog.

 Bev Harris